 Westell Technologies, Inc., (the Company) was incorporated in Delaware in 1980 and is headquartered at 750 North Commons Drive, Aurora, Illinois 60504.
-The Company is a leading provider of high-performance wireless infrastructure solutions focused on innovation and differentiation at the edge of communication networks where end users connect.
+The Company is a leading provider of high-performance network infrastructure solutions focused on innovation and differentiation at the edge of communication networks where end users connect.
 The Company's portfolio of products and solutions enable service providers and network operators to improve performance and reduce operating expenses.
 With millions of products successfully deployed worldwide, the Company is a trusted partner for transforming networks into high-quality reliable systems.

-The Company has three reportable operating segments: In-Building Wireless (IBW), Intelligent Site Management and Services (ISMS), and Communications Network Solutions (CNS).
+The Company has three reportable operating segments: In-Building Wireless (IBW), Intelligent Site Management (ISM) (formerly Intelligent Site Management and Services, or ISMS), and Communications Network Solutions (CNS).